Industrial Storm Water Permitting and Compliance

 Storm water discharge permits for industrial activities are issued coverage at the State level with permit limits and/or conditions

-of operations authorized by SCDHEC.
+of operations authorized by SCDES.
 Greenville County does not issue storm water discharge permits or exercise any authority to set

 discharge limits for Industrial Storm Water Discharge Permits.